laureny17/appreader-backend/context/design/concepts/ReviewRecords/implementation.md/steps/response.e358da56.md

     },
   ): Promise<{ comment: Comment } | { error: string }> {
-    // requires: text is not an empty string and quotedSnippet is not an empty string if (!text.trim()) {
-      return { error: "Comment text cannot be empty" };
+    // requires: text is not an empty string and quotedSnippet is not an empty string if (!text.trim()) { // .trim() handles strings with only whitespace return { error: "Comment text cannot be empty" };
     }
     if (!quotedSnippet.trim()) {
       return { error: "Quoted snippet cannot be empty" };
     }

-    // Ensure the review exists before adding a comment to it (implicit requirement for data integrity) const targetReview = await this.reviews.findOne({ _id: review });
+    // Ensure the review exists before adding a comment to it const targetReview = await this.reviews.findOne({ _id: review });
     if (!targetReview) {
       return { error: "Review not found, cannot add comment" };